Climdyn/qgs/documentation/notes/joss_paper/paper.md

 * Isca: A research General Circulation Model (GCM) to simulate global dynamics.
 Written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Vetal2018; @Isca].

-`qgs` distinguishes itself from these other models by a combination of a simplified and configurable geometry, a spectral discretization, an efficient numerical implementation of the ODE system by a sparse tensor multiplication, and the availability of the tangent linear and adjoint models.
-As such it is very suitable to quickly simulate very long time periods while capturing the most relevant dynamics of the climate system at mid-latitudes.
+`qgs` distinguishes itself from these other models by the combination of a simplified and configurable geometry, a spectral discretization, an efficient numerical implementation of the ODE system by a sparse tensor multiplication, and the availability of the tangent linear and adjoint models.
+As such it is very suitable to quickly simulate very long time periods while capturing key aspects of the climate dynamics at mid-latitudes.

-The mechanically coupled atmosphere-land configuration of `qgs` was used to test new ideas using response theory to adapt statistical postprocessing schemes to a model change [@DV2020].
+The mechanically coupled atmosphere-land configuration of `qgs` was used to test new ideas using response theory to adapt statistical postprocessing schemes to model changes [@DV2020].
 The MAOOAM model configuration of `qgs` was recently considered to perform strongly-coupled data assimilation experiments in the ocean-atmosphere system [@CBDGRV2020].

 # Performance